 One of the surfaces students constructed within the hospital courtyard included wooden decking.
+Promising Practices continued from page 3-24

 Motivating Students

 Leigh Loughead uses several tactics to retain and motivate FFA members.
 Some tangible results of the practices below include increased enrollment and FFA membership.
 More students are also becoming involved in the local chapter, completing degree applications and running for state office.
 Here are a few of Loughead's ideas: